k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 Once a response path is selected, responsibility for handling the request is delegated to the appropriate execution logic, which is responsible for:

 - Executing the required actions
-- Expanding context as needed (via tools or subagents)
+- Expanding context as needed (via tools or sub-agents)
 - Producing a complete and coherent result

 Delegation ensures clear ownership and avoids overlapping responsibilities between agents.